stwe/DatatablesBundle/README.md

 ## Friendly License

-This bundle is available under the MIT license.
+This bundle is under the MIT license.
 See the complete license in the bundle:

     Resources/meta/LICENSE